Willem Carel van der Merwe was born on 7 September 1963 in Johannesburg. He

 South Africa and settled in Stellenbosch with his wife and two young daughters.

-He currently owns and manages an investment and advisory company, Grapetown Capital.
+He currently owns and manages an investment and advisory company, Grapetown Capital, and is the chairman of the Stellenbosch Heritage Trust.

 Hobbies: Travelling, gholf, buying books, gym.